 The Road to a Zero Waste Campus

-- Stage 1 Pricing: Atlas pricing is measured on a sliding scale.
-This price covers campus visits, report development, and PLAN membership for the following year.
+Stage 1 Pricing: Atlas pricing is customized to each campus’ experience and needs.
+As we work through the proposal with campuses, we share a detailed hours estimate and offer campuses the opportunity to add or remove hours as they see fit for this stage.
+The cost of this engagement covers in-person campus visits, report development, and PLAN membership for the following year.
 For more information about pricing, contact us using the form below.

 - Campuses with 10,000 students or fewer: $5,000-$7,500

-- Stage 2 Pricing: Atlas pricing is measured on a sliding scale.
-This price covers campus visits, report development, and PLAN membership for the following year.
+Stage 2 Pricing: Atlas pricing is customized to each campus’ experience and needs.
+As we work through the proposal with campuses, we share a detailed hours estimate and offer campuses the opportunity to add or remove hours as they see fit for this stage.
+This fee covers in-person campus visits, report development, and PLAN membership for the following year.
 For more information about pricing, contact us using the form below.

 - Campuses with 10,000 students or fewer: $4,000-$6,000